 But once you deliver the baby, all the extra hair you have gained for a fuller head, and the voluminous, shiny hair will start to fall off.
 Unfortunately, as many as 90% of new moms experience hair fall.
-This article will discuss the reasons behind hair fall after delivery and suggest some remedies and solutions.
+This article will discuss the reasons behind the postpartum hair fall and how to reduce hair fall after delivery naturally.

 The best way to check whether you are pregnant yet or not is to check the hCG or human chorionic gonadotropin level in the body. hCG is one of the earliest hormones to spike up in the body when you are expecting a baby.
 As the pregnancy progresses, the levels of other hormones such as estrogen, progesterone, oxytocin, and prolactin will also change in your body.
 As soon as you deliver the baby, the level of these hormones again changes drastically within the first 24 hours.
 These hormones are responsible for the growth of additional hair during the pregnancy, and then the massive hair fall after delivery.

-We humans lose 50 – 500 strands of hair every day while washing or combing the hair.
-However, due to the increased estrogen levels, which prevents hair fall, you would experience minor hair fall during pregnancy(1).
+We, humans, lose 50 – 500 strands of hair every day while washing or combing hair.
+However, due to the increased estrogen levels, which prevent hair fall, you would experience minor hair fall during pregnancy.
 This results in extra hair on your head and your hair looks fuller, and the braid or ponytail will feel thicker.
 But once your baby arrives, the estrogen level starts to drop and come back to normal.
 This is why you will experience hair fall after delivery.
-Generally, you will not lose more hair than you would have lost during 9 months, but because it is happening simultaneously instead of spreading over 9 months, you would see the drastic amount of hair falling off.
+Generally, you will not lose more hair than you would have lost during 9 months, but because it is happening simultaneously instead of spreading over 9 months, you would see a drastic amount of hair falling off.

 When Does Postpartum Hair Fall Start

-- ▪ Add Biotin & Vitamins To Your Diet – Biotins help have good hair, skin and nail health.
-Adding biotin to your diet can slow down hair fall.
+• Add Biotin & Vitamins To Your Diet – Biotin helps good hair, skin, and nail health.
+Adding biotin to your postnatal diet can slow down hair fall.

-- ▪ Get a New Hairdo – Well, if you cannot stop the hair fall, or reduce it, give yourself a new haircut or a hair colour that will take the attention away from thinning the volume of your hair.
+• Get a New Hairdo – Well, if you cannot stop the hair fall, or reduce it, give yourself a new haircut or a hair color that will take the attention away from thinning the volume of your hair.
 This can also make you feel good as makeovers are always exciting.

-- ▪ Avoid Heat – Blow drying or hair dryers can worsen the situation if you are already experiencing post pregnancy hair fall.
-Avoid heat and let your hair naturally dry after hair wash.
+• Avoid Heat – Blow drying or hair dryers can worsen the situation if you are already experiencing post-pregnancy hair fall.
+Avoid heat and let your hair naturally dry after the hair wash.

 Is Hair Loss After Pregnancy Normal?